percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

   # ... rest unchanged ...
 ```

-Pod-0 starts, configures MySQL for GR, creates `clustersetAdmin` and the other system users, then exits its bootstrap successfully without forming GR.
+Pod-0 starts, configures MySQL for GR, creates `clusterset` and the other system users, then exits its bootstrap successfully without forming GR.
 ReadinessProbe fails (no GR membership), pod stays NotReady.
 Pod-1 and Pod-2 are blocked because of `OrderedReady`.

 ### 7.3 Creating the ClusterSet